Inside: Here are some different parenting styles, and what they mean for your family. Read on for 7 different types of parents. Which one are you?

 The Parenting Footprint: What’s in a Style?

-Do any of the listed types describe your approach?
+Do any of the listed parent types describe your approach?
+Have you figured out what type of parents you are?
 Are you happy with your style?
 Are you repeating the things you once told yourself you’d never do to your own kid?

 This article provides you an inside look into your relationship with your child.
 It might let you realize that you’re using the right approach, or that you need to improve some areas.
 Either way, it has some important information that will make you more confident as you go on your parenthood journey.